The 13 New Zealand National Parks

 12. Fiordland National Park

-New Zealand’s largest national park, FIordland National Park is a top tourist attraction.
+New Zealand’s largest national park, Fiordland National Park is a top tourist attraction.
 Many visit Milford Sound, take a Great Walk, and meet the locals – by locals we mean the devious kea parrots.
 Fiordland also has world heritage status.
+Check it out at Fiordland National Park – Guide for Backpackers.

 13. Rakiura National Park

-This national park makes up the majority of Stewart Island – New Zealand’s 3rd island.
+This national park makes up the majority of Stewart Island – New Zealand’s third island.
 Backpackers are not the only visitors, as penguins and seals are also known to come to the shores.
+Finally, take a look at Rakiura National Park – Guide for Backpackers.